lamondlab/pyctk/readme.txt

 4. ctkCorePythonQtDecorators: omitted as is seems somewhat cyclical to allow Python -> C++ -> Python!
 5. ctkDependencyGraph: need to re-disable copy constructors (once I work out how to do this!).
 6. ctkDependencyGraph: need to work out how to pass std::list<int> as function argument.
+7. ctkException: is there any point in exposing this to Python?